-9.1.7 Posture, Lifting and Carrying n Workplace Threats
+9.1.7 Posture, Lifting And Carrying In Workplace Threats

 As per Manual Handling Operations Regulations 1992, HSE (Health and Safety Executive) states that people working at salons should follow the basic safety rules.
 This is related to the precautionary measures for skeletal and muscular disorders.